arnox86/ProjectWeatherStation/README.md

 # Project Weatherstation with Arduino

-Here you can see my project to build a small weatherstation with temperature, humidity and sunlight exposure sensors plus an LCD-Display as an output.
+Here you can see my project to build a small Arduino based weatherstation with temperature, humidity and sunlight exposure sensors plus an LCD-Display as an output.

 The code is written in C++ with Arduino slang.